Phone: (905) 525-9140 ext: 27811

 Member of the MAP research group

-Loyola-Sanchez A, Richardson J, Pelaez-Ballestas I, Alvarez-Nemegyei J, Lavis JN, Wilson MG, & Wilkins S. (2016) The impact of arthritis on the physical function of a rural Maya-Yucateco community and factors associated with its prevalence: a cross sectional, community-based study.
-Clin Rheumatol, 35(S1), 25-34.
+Loyola-Sanchez A, Richardson J, Pelaez-Ballestas I, Alvarez-Nemegyei J, Lavis JN, Wilson MG, et al. The impact of arthritis on the physical function of a rural Maya-Yucateco community and factors associated with its prevalence: a cross sectional, community-based study.
+Clin Rheumatol.
+2016;35(1):25-34.

-Loyola-Sanchez A, Richardson J, Wilkins S, Lavis JN, Wilson MG, Alvarez-Nemegyei J, & Pelaez-Ballestas.
-(2016) Barriers to accessing the culturally sensitive healthcare that could decrease the disabling effects of arthritis in a rural Mayan community: a qualitative inquiry.
-Clin Rheumatol, 35(5), 1287-1298.
+Loyola-Sanchez A, Richardson J, Wilkins S, Lavis JN, Wilson MG, Alvarez-Nemegyei J, et al. Barriers to accessing the culturally sensitive healthcare that could decrease the disabling effects of arthritis in a rural Mayan community: a qualitative inquiry.
+Clin Rheumatol.
+2016;35(5):1287-98.

-Smith-Turchyn J, Morgan A, Richardson J. (2016) The effectiveness of group based self-management programs to improve physical and psychological outcomes in patients with cancer: A systematic review and meta-analysis of randomized controlled trials.
-Clin Oncol (R Coll Radiol), 28(5), 292-305.
+Smith-Turchyn J, Morgan A, Richardson J. The effectiveness of group-based self-management programmes to improve physical and psychological outcomes in patients with cancer: a systematic review and meta-analysis of randomised controlled trials.
+Clin Oncol.
+2016;28(5):292-305.